FrancescoVascelli/Neutron_Scattering/README.md

 the probability of each final state.
 Furthermode, this calculation is done for different depths of the reactor wall in a defined range and the results are all saved for plotting.
 - In [plot.py](/plot.py) there is a function that plots the probability of the final states as a function of the depth, loading the data from the saved arrays using configparser.

-To give an example result, belowe there is a plot of the probability as a function of depth, using the default configuration.
+To give an example result, below there is a plot of the probability as a function of depth, using the default configuration.

 ![](/images/ratio.png)